 Peaking from summer through fall, fresh dill adds sweet flavor to seafood, cold sauces, and salads.
-For best results, add at the end of cooking, when a heat source has
+For best results, add at the end of cooking, when a heat source has been removed.

 First up is our Persian Rice-Stuffed Zucchini with Pistachios and Dill.
 Sweet and savory, this recipe makes the most of an abundance of zucchini with a medley of spices, fruits, and herbs.
 Use1 1⁄2 cups cooked, shelled fresh chickpeas (garbanzo beans) in place of canned if you can find them.
 Don’t skip the broiling step for the crispest finish.

 We made a classic Greek sauce of creamy yogurt and cucumber for the base of this tangy salad.
 Eat it straight out of the bowl, in lettuce cups, or with pita chips.
 Either way, this easy, protein-packed salad requires no cooking and comes together in minutes.
 Guests and friends will love this healthy appetizer, and you can use the leftovers in your lunch for the next day.

 This easy side will be an instant hit with your family.
 Cook just a few minutes on the stove, and throw in snips of fresh dill, a handful of Sun Gold or Sweet 100 cherry tomatoes, and chopped red onion.